Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Technical Details

 Experiments with label noise and image corruption on CIFAR-100 are conducted under the same settings as described above, except for the hyperparameters for DUAL pruning.
-For label noise experiments, we set $T$ to 50 and $J$ to 10 across all label noise ratios.
+For label noise experiments, we set $T$ to 50 and $J$ to 10 across all label noise ratio.
 For $c_\gD$, we set it to 6 for 20\% and 30\% noise, 8 for 40\% noise.
-For image corruption experiments, we set $T$ to 30, $J$ to 10, and $c_\gD$ to 6 across all image corruption ratios.
+For image corruption experiments, we set $T$ to 30, $J$ to 10, and $c_\gD$ to 6 across all image corruption ratio.

 For the Tiny-ImageNet case, we train ResNet-34 for 90 epochs with a batch size of 256 across all pruning ratios, using a weight decay of 0.0001.
 The initial learning rate is set to 0.1 with the SGD optimizer, where the momentum is set to 0.9, combined with a cosine annealing learning rate scheduler.
 For the hyperparameters used in DUAL pruning, we set $T$ to 60, $J$ to 10, and $c_\gD$ to 6 for the label noise experiments.
 For the image corruption experiments, we set $T$ to 60, $J$ to 10, and $c_\gD$ to 2.
-We follow the ImageNet-1k hyperparameters to implement the baselines.
+We follow the ImageNet-1K hyperparameters to implement the baselines.